 If your job is no longer challenging you and has limited variety, and you feel like you’re on a constant treadmill, it might be because your job is static.
 This monotony can, in turn, lead you to making careless mistakes, as you’re no longer putting in the effort that’s needed.

-A good way to deal with boredom is to try and find new tasks to complete to make your job interesting again.
-If there’s something you know needs doing, even if it’s a simple task like clearing the shared drive and organising it, take it upon yourself to manage it.
+A good way to deal with boredom and a boring job is to try to find new tasks to complete to make your job interesting again.
+If there’s something you know needs doing, even if it’s a simple task like clearing the shared drive and organizing it, take it upon yourself to manage it.
 You could even form a social club to boost the overall morale of the company — just be sure to run it past your boss first!

 By volunteering yourself to take the lead on new projects — like giving a presentation or taking on a new client or proposal, for example — might just give you a new lease of excitement in the workplace.
-Not only this but it will also allow to research new ideas and use your brains in ways that it’s not used to.
+Not only this, but it will also allow to research new ideas and use your brain in ways that it’s not used to.

 If you’re still earning the same money you started on or barely saw an increase in salary over the years, despite all your hard work and commitment, it might be a sign that you’ve stayed in the same role for far too long.
 You’ll need to get to the root of the problem: for example, is it because you’re working at a small startup with limited funds or, worse, your manager simply doesn’t value you?

 A good way to approach this particular situation is to first make a list of all your accomplishments at the company.
-Then arrange a meeting with your manager and ask them why you’re not getting promoted when everyone else – and you’ll have your list of accomplishments at hand to show why you deserve to be.
-Remember, though, that the reason you’re not moving up the ladder might simply because you’re the only who knows how to do your job.
+Then arrange a meeting with your manager and ask them why you’re not getting promoted when everyone else is (and you’ll have your list of accomplishments at hand to show why you deserve to be).
+Remember, though, that the reason you’re not moving up the ladder might be simply because you’re the only who knows how to do your job.
 If there’s really no room for you to move up, then perhaps suggest a fair alternative, like a significant pay rise, for example.

-You were initially hired because you brought a specific skillset to the table, but you may have realised after a few years that you’ve not actually used any of those skills and that there’s been no change in your role.
-This understandably can leave you feeling frustrated and even overqualified for the job.
+You were initially hired because you brought a specific skillset to the table, but you may have realized after a few years that you’ve not actually used any of those skills and that there’s been no change in your role.
+This, understandably, can leave you feeling frustrated and even overqualified for the job.

 Do you never see eye to eye with your boss?
 Do they constantly put you down, making you feel insignificant?
 Do you dread going to work every day because you’ll have to spend eight hours with them?

-Rather than letting all that anger build up, which in effect can ruin your overall career development, it’s best to start exploring other options and find a job somewhere where your values align with the organisation’s.
+Rather than letting all that anger build up, which in effect can ruin your overall career development, it’s best to start exploring other options and find a job somewhere where your values align with those of the organization.